ian-bravo/PierresBakery/README.md

 ## Description

 This C# web application will allow Pierre to keep track of all the vendors that purchase his baked goods along with the vendor's associated orders.
-Pierre can add vendors through a form and their respective orders.
+Pierre can add vendors through a form.
+After submitting this form, Pierre will be redirected to the homepage.
+On the homepage, Pierre can navigate to a separate web page where all his vendor's are displayed.
+Pierre can also add new orders for a particular vendor.

 ## Setup/Installation Requirements